alexandrainst/alexandra-ml-template/README.md

 ### Automatic Documentation

 Run `make docs` to create the documentation in the `docs` folder, which is based on your docstrings in your code.
-You can view this by running `make view-docs`.
+You can publish this documentation to Github Pages by running `make publish-docs`.
+To add more manual documentation pages, simply add more Markdown files to the `docs` directory; this will automatically be included in the documentation.

 ### Automatic Test Coverage Calculation